dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 ### The rest of them

-Still working on decoding this...
+Still working on decoding those...
 It has to contain battery level, button status, joystick position, accelerometer and gyroscope data, and maybe more.

+## Ending remarks

+So far I only took apart one left joycon and yet to tear into the console itself, because I want to finish the Zelda first.
+But so far it looks like Nintendo make some really weird design decisions both in software and in hardware, probably to make what I'm doing more difficult.
+Anyway, I'll update this from time to time when I have new discoveries.
+Please share if you find this useful.

 ![Alt text]()